 BillyOh Tongue and Groove Tall Sentry Box Grande

+If space is limited, or you only need to store a few tools, then this simple sentry box shed could be the answer.
 With an apex roof, tongue and groove cladding, plus three interior corner shelves, it's just the thing for storage in a small garden.
 For an additional fee, the shed can be delivered with a tin of paint or wood stain in the colour of your choice.